reporting pixel for marketing campaign

 08/05/2016 11:03 pm

-Psychology students follow a progression of research courses that prepare them to design research, analyze data and discuss findings.
-For example, some students have examined perfectionism, optical illusions and optimism.
+Students in the Department of Psychology follow a progression of research courses that prepare them to design their own research, analyze data, and discuss findings.
 Beyond this required course of study, there are a number of options that students can pursue individually.
 They may choose to be part of a small research group led by a departmental professor.
-One such group implemented educational programs related to health psychology in the Rockford public school system.
-Students may also elect to develop individual projects on their own.
-These various projects often result in poster and paper presentations at conferences.
+Students may also elect to develop individual projects on their own while being mentored by a faculty member.
+There is research being conducted in the department each semester, which provides opportunities for students to both be the ones creating the research, as well as being participants in research.
+Many of these projects result in poster and paper presentations at conferences.

-As a founding member of the Tri-State Undergraduate Research Conference, Rockford University has showcased our students since 1992.
-Also, our students have presented at the Midwestern Psychological Association annual conference in Chicago.
+As a founding member of the Tri-State Undergraduate Psychology Research Conference, Rockford University has showcased our students’ outstanding research since 1992.
+Students also present their research at various research symposiums held through the College of Science, Math, and Nursing at Rockford University.
+Finally, our students have presented at the Midwestern Psychological Association annual conference in Chicago.

 Psychology